Health and Travel Alerts Learn More Left arrow

 Hubbard Glacier

-One of the best places to visit in Alaska, Hubbard Glacier is an enormous tidewater glacier, stretching 76 miles from Mount Logan in Canada to Yakutat Bay.
+Hubbard Glacier is an enormous tidewater glacier, stretching 76 miles from Mount Logan in Canada to Yakutat Bay.
 This mountain of ice also happens to be one of North America’s most active glaciers.

-With a width of around six miles at its face, Hubbard Glacier is also one of the world’s widest tidewater glaciers, marked by frequent and thunderous calving events.
+With a width of around six miles at its face, Hubbard Glacier is one of the world’s widest tidewater glaciers, marked by frequent and thunderous calving events.

-Humpbacks visit Yakutat Bay to gulp down krill (small shrimp-like crustaceans), while bald eagles command the skies above.
+Humpbacks visit Yakutat Bay to gulp down krill, small shrimp-like crustaceans, while bald eagles command the skies above.
 Occasionally, minke and beluga whales also grace Yakutat Bay with their presence, making Hubbard Glacier a truly awesome spot for whale encounters.

 Point Adolphus, Icy Strait Point